fluttered-book/fluttered-book.github.io/content/_index.md

 ## Who is this book for?

-This book assumes basic programming knowledge but does not require any prior experience with Flutter or mobile development.
+This book assumes basic programming knowledge, but does not require any prior experience with Flutter or mobile development.
-If you have some understanding of object-oriented programming (OOP) and know how to work with collections, you are ready to start.
+If you have some understanding of object-oriented programming (OOP), you are ready to start.

 The target audience is CS students and entry-level programmers.
 However, experienced developers can also use it to gain insight into best